JRF-2018/jrf_pdb_agent_lib/README.md

 The `jrf_pdb_agent_lib` module (shortened to `pal`) provides the following core functionalities:

 * `pal.login(address_hint=None)`: Initializes the library.
 In this version, it primarily serves as a conceptual initialization point, as `send/receive` directly use shared memory. `address_hint` is not directly used for socket binding but can be used for logging or future complex setup.
 * `pal.do(order, current_code=None)`: The central function.
 When called, it pauses the program and enters the Python debugger (`pdb.set_trace()`).
 During this pause, the AI agent is expected to interact directly via `pdb` commands or shared memory.
-After the debugger session, if the AI has set the module's `EXEC` or `RESULT` global variables (e.g., by typing directly into the `pdb` prompt or via shared memory), `pal.do` will execute the provided code or return the specified result in the caller's context.
+After the debugger session, if the AI has set the module's `EXEC`, `RESULT` or `EXCEPTION` global variables (e.g., by typing directly into the `pdb` prompt or via shared memory), `pal.do` will execute the provided code, return the specified result in the caller's context or raise the exception.
 * `pal.reload_module(module_name)`: Allows dynamic reloading of a Python module.
 This is useful for an AI agent to apply code changes to `.py` or `.a.py` (AI Python) files without restarting the entire application.
 * `pal.share_memory(data_identifier, data)`: Provides a mechanism to share arbitrary Python objects using `multiprocessing.shared_memory`.
 Data is pickled for transfer.
 * `pal.retrieve_shared_memory(data_identifier)`: Retrieves data previously shared via `pal.share_memory`.